Siming Cybercreative:

 Detailed Annotated Wireframing Ideations + Interactive Prototyping

 While I was an Interaction Designer on the Monster Global UX team, I collaborated on the design of a large-scale CMS-driven website for the UK Department for Work and Pensions (DWP) that serves England, Scotland, Wales and Northern Ireland.
-Our DWP solution—Monster's largest contract project at $20M—connects BusinessLink employers with job seekers for UK- and International-based career opportunities.
+Our DWP solution—Monster's largest contract project at $20M—required extensive documentation of complex user flows for both job seekers and employers.
 I created very detailed annotated wireframes for this primary project as well as few other Monster projects.

 PROTOTYPE / DESIGN PHASE